Meet your farmer: Teresa Retzlaff

 For every farmer who is the public face of their farm, there is usually a partner working behind the scenes to keep the wheels turning and the lights on, and for 46 North Farm, that person is Packy Coleman.
 Packy works full time off the farm at Fort George Brewery in Astoria, Oregon, but generously spends much of his spare time mowing, tilling, building, troubleshooting and fixing the many things that need fixing on a small farm.
 He also wrangles chickens and collects eggs, is a renowned cat-whisperer, talks to the bees, and truly enjoys taking engines apart and putting them back together again.

 We are committed to the belief that everyone should have access to responsibly grown plant starts, flowers, and food.
 We don’t think the land and wildlife should suffer as a result, though.
 We farm on only a few of our 18 acres and leave the rest open for wildlife and pollinator habitat.

-We do our best to source organic inputs, soil, seeds, fertilizers and amendments. but we have chosen not to go through the organic certification process.
+We do our best to source inputs, soil, seeds, fertilizers and amendments that comply with organic requirements, but we have chosen not to go through the organic certification process.
 We believe it is more important for our community to know that we are local and can be contacted directly with questions about how any plant is grown and harvested.